quasar-team/CanModule/Documentation/sphinx-source/vendors/anagate.rst

 ===========

 All modules from vendor `AnaGate`_ are handled by class AnaCanScan which manages the modules through their underlying vendor specific API and provides the standard generic CanModule API.

+We support Anagate CAN-ethernet gateways: uno, duo, quattro, and the X2, X4 and X8.

 Since these modules communicate to the host computer only via ethernet, at the fundamental level only classical tcp/ip ethernet is needed.
 Nevertheless the specific contents of the IP frames are wrapped up in an Anagate API for convenience, which is linked into the user code as a library.
 There are therefore no implementation differences between Linux and Windows.
 Here the underlying vendor specific classes and the specific parameters are documented.

+The downside of Anagate CAN-ethernet modules is of course that the latency of the network has to be added to the bridge latency.

 The connection
 --------------